Monocrystalline vs Polycrystalline Solar Panels [Quick Overview]

 After manufacturers produce their run of mono panels, the leftover silicon scraps are melted and blended to create polycrystalline solar panels.
 Due to the imperfections from the blended nature of the solar cells, poly solar panels are less efficient.

 Moreover, supply of polycrystalline solar panels is limited because they are a byproduct of mono panels.
 The limited amount of poly cells is often reserved to produce smaller solar panels that are better suited for RVs and boats, which makes sense because space efficiency is a huge concern for portable solar applications.

 While you can still find full-sized poly solar panels, they are becoming less common as the industry trends toward more up-to-date monocrystalline technology.
 Even if you can find them, it may be challenging to source replacements if one of your panels fails down the road.

 - Less long-term value

 - Ideal for portable solar applications (RVs, boats, etc.)

-We recommend mono solar panels for home solar use.
+Taken all into account, we recommend mono solar panels for home and commercial solar use.
 They are more efficient, represent a better value over the life of the system, and are much more widely available on the market.

-Poly solar panels are more suited for small-scale use cases, like a camper with 1 or 2 panels to power essential electronics on the road.
+On the other hand, poly solar panels are more suited for small-scale use cases, like a camper with one or two panels to power essential electronics or appliances on the road.

-Need help planning your solar project?
-Reach out to us for a free solar design consultation.
+If you’re still unsure and need help planning your solar project, reach out to us for a free solar design consultation.
 We’ll help you evaluate your site location and design a custom solar kit that is tailored to suit your needs.